amunzur/CHIP_project/README.md

 And these are the misc data, relating to the main 3 groups mentioned above:
 4. **new_finland_download_UNCOMP**: Bam files here have been uncompressed after filtering and adding the readgroups.
 The reason was to see if computing tnvstats on uncompressed bams would be faster.

+## IGV snapshots
+Taking IGV snapshots of the candidate CHIP mutatinos helps validate our findings.
+The snapshots scripts are located at `gene_panel_pipeline_modified/igv_scripts`, not in the `chip_project` directory. `make_igv_batch_file_general.py` is the main script that can run on various types of inputs.
+It creates a batch file that should be run on a linux or Windows system.